Zuzzuc/dbmod/README.md

 Where modifier is any of the following: WHERE, AND, OR, IN and their corresponding NOT(such as WHERE NOT) Where modifier-value is a declaration of a variable, such as `LastName='Smith'`

+Note: If using the modifier "IN", make sure to correctly format the values as this script will not to it in this case.

 #### Examples

 Return all information about the user with id 5, if his name is Adam.<br>